lunaaa95/mou/README.md

 Specifically, MoU is consist of MoF for short-term dependecy modeling and MoA for long-term dependecy modeling.

+MoF is designed to capture divergent context information for better short-term dependency modeling
 <div align="center">
   <figure>
     <img src="./figs/mof.png" alt="mof">
-  <figcaption>The stucture of MoF to capture divergent context information for better short-term dependency modeling </figcaption>
+  <figcaption>Structure of MoF</figcaption>
   </figure>
 </div>

+The architecture of MoA is designed to hierarchically model long-term dependencies by progressively expanding its receptive fields.
+This approach facilitates the formation of a comprehensive representation of long-term dependencies

 <div align="center">
   <figure>
     <img src="./figs/moa.png" alt="moa">
-  <figcaption>The architecture of MoA is designed to hierarchically model long-term dependencies by progressively expanding its receptive fields.
-This approach facilitates the formation of a comprehensive representation of long-term dependencies</figcaption>
+  <figcaption>Structure of MoA</figcaption>
   </figure>
 </div>